Skip to main content

 Climate And Weather

-Warm Mediterranean climate with minimal rainfall (350mm annually), hot summers, mild winters, and constant sea breezes.
+Warm Mediterranean climate with minimal rainfall (around 350 mm annually), hot summers, mild winters, and constant sea breezes.
 The rock's exposure creates extreme wind conditions on the summit and salt spray influence at all levels.

 Human History

 The rock has been a navigation landmark since Phoenician times and was fortified in various periods, with remains of an Iberian settlement and medieval walls visible along the ascent route.
-The name derives from the Arabic 'ifac' meaning north, as it oriented sailors.
+The name derives from the Arabic meaning north, as it oriented sailors navigating this stretch of the Mediterranean coast.

 Park History

-Designated a Natural Park in 1987, the first in the Valencian Community, to protect the rock's natural values from the intensive tourism development that surrounds it.
+Designated a Natural Park on 19 January 1987 — the first natural park declared in the province of Alicante — to protect the rock's natural values from the intensive tourism development that surrounds it.
+[1] The park's area was expanded from the original 45 hectares to 53.3 hectares in 2015.
 The park demonstrates that meaningful conservation is possible even within tiny areas when unique values warrant protection.

 Major Trails And Attractions

-The trail to the summit, passing through a tunnel carved through the rock, provides dramatic cliff-top views and is one of the most popular short hikes in Spain despite its exposure and technical final section.
+The trail to the summit, passing through a tunnel carved through the rock, provides dramatic cliff-top views and is one of the most popular short hikes on the Costa Blanca despite its exposed and technically demanding final section.
 The marine environment around the base offers snorkeling and diving.

 Visitor Facilities And Travel

-Located in the center of Calpe town on the Costa Blanca, immediately accessible from the town center.
+Located in the center of Calp town on the Costa Blanca, immediately accessible from the town center.
 A visitor center at the base provides interpretation.
-Access to the summit trail is regulated to limit daily visitor numbers.
+Access to the summit trail is regulated to limit daily visitor numbers and protect nesting birds.

 Conservation And Sustainability